UCSB Academic Senate

 Publishing venues: The department should provide an honest assessment and supporting evidence of the quality of publishing venues.

-Counting publications: When reporting on publications within the review period, the department should take care to include only those that were formally accepted for publication during the review period (“in press”), and those that were published during the review period but had not been in press at the time of the preceding review.
+Crediting publications: When reporting on publications within the review period, the department should take care to include only those that were formally accepted for publication during the review period (“in press”), and those that were published during the review period but had not been in press at the time of the preceding review.
 This reporting protocol ensures that all items are appropriately credited and that none are counted twice.

 Length: The department letter should be analytical and succinct, typically just a few pages.
 Detailed descriptions of publications and other accomplishments are much less helpful than a brief account of how or why they are important.